 LAND SHARK!
 This is the most fun tour in Santa Barbara, primarily because it takes place on a huge open truck-type vehicle that, halfway through the 90-minute tour, turns into a boat and launches into the sea!
 Yes, Land and Sea Tours offers an amphibious tour with an ambitious goal: to show you the best sights Santa Barbara has to offer, both on and off the water.
 As an added bonus, the guides that narrate the informative tour are both hilarious and entertaining.
 Kids love it; adults love it; even locals love it.
 The Land Shark departs daily from the entrance to Stearns Wharf.
 Visit their website for updated tour schedules.

-Recommended for Things to Do with Kids because: The Land Shark is a truck that turns into a boat, so it's basically pure magic for children.
+Recommended for Things to Do with Kids because: The Land Shark is a truck that turns into a boat (and then back into a truck), so it's basically pure magic for children.

 Geneva's expert tip: Land and Sea Tours allows the amazing Land Shark to be chartered for pirate - ahem - private parties that take to the seas.

-Recommended for Things to Do with Kids because: The compact Santa Barbara Zoo is stunning - with lions and tigers and giraffes, oh my! - and easily enjoyed in an afternoon.
+Recommended for Things to Do with Kids because: The compact Santa Barbara Zoo is stunning - with lions and tigers and giraffes, oh my! - and easily enjoyed in an hour or two.

 Geneva's expert tip: To get your bearings, start your day by riding one of the zoo trains, miniature locomotives that travel the circumference of the property.

-Recommended for Things to Do with Kids because: Kids of all ages love the Moxi!
-Even big, parent-aged kids!
+Recommended for Things to Do with Kids because: Kids of all ages love exploring at MOXI (even big, parent-aged kids)!

-Geneva's expert tip: Plan your trip around lunchtime to take advantage of one of the tasty restaurants in the Funk Zone, like Tyger Tyger, Metropulos or The Nook.
+Geneva's expert tip: Plan your trip around lunch to take advantage of one of the tasty restaurants in the Funk Zone, like Metropulos, Santo Mezcal or The Nook.